carbonplan/research/articles/forest-offsets-explainer/index.md

 We found evidence that the vast majority of projects were over-credited: for these projects, common practice values are systematically low because they reflect averages based on dissimilar species types.
 As a result, projects received more credits than they would have under a more ecologically accurate and robust definition of common practice.

-For example, in the “Southern Cascades” region of California, the common practice numbers used in the program average together temperate, carbon-dense forest types like Douglas Fir (<i>Pseudotsuga menziesii</i>, average 122.5 tCO₂ / acre) and Tanoak (<i>Notholithocarpus densiflorus</i>, average 192.4 tCO₂ / acre) with less-carbon-dense forest types that occupy more arid niches, like Ponderosa pine (<i>Pinus ponderosa</i>, average 60.4 tCO₂ / acre).<Reference color={meta.color} data={sidenotes[1]}/>
+For example, in the “Southern Cascades” region of California, the common practice numbers used in the program average together temperate, carbon-dense forest types like Douglas Fir (<i>Pseudotsuga menziesii</i>, average 122.5 tCO₂ / acre) and Tanoak (<i>Notholithocarpus densiflorus</i>, average 192.4 tCO₂ / acre) with less-carbon-dense forest types that occupy more arid niches, like Ponderosa pine (<i>Pinus ponderosa</i>, average 60.4 tCO₂ / acre).<Cite id='carbon.units'/>

 Comparing project carbon against this average causes projects like [ACR189](https://carbonplan.org/research/forest-offsets?id=ACR189), which is located in Northern California and is composed primarily of Douglas fir (26% of basal area) and Tanoak (49% of basal area), to receive substantial credits simply due to a mismatch between the species in the project and the species included in the regional average.
-If we instead compare ACR189 against Douglas Fir and Tanoak — a more ecologically robust comparison — we find the project was over-credited by 135,869 tCO₂e (90% CI: 85,481-185,917 tCO₂e), or 50.1% (90% CI: 31.5-68.6%) of its total credits.<Reference color={meta.color} data={sidenotes[2]}/>
+If we instead compare ACR189 against Douglas Fir and Tanoak — a more ecologically robust comparison — we find the project was over-credited by 135,869 tCO₂e (90% CI: 85,481-185,917 tCO₂e), or 50.1% (90% CI: 31.5-68.6%) of its total credits.<Cite id='confidence.intervals'/>

 But ACR189 wasn’t an exception.
 We found this same pattern over and over again.